jkeohan/bonus_lectures/promises/promises.md

 Now you can add a few more returns here and there to test and see if you can force fetcher to return the data but this will be all in vain.

 Instead let's refactor to include a Promise.
+Besides instantiating a new instance of a Promise we must also carefully place `resovle` and `reject` so that the Promise returns something.

 ```js
 const fetcher = (url) => {